This Roasted Asparagus recipe is simply seasoned with olive oil, garlic, salt, and pepper for a delicious, easy, versatile, springtime side dish!

 - Discard any spears that appear slimy, off-color, or are very limp.

 So what do you say?
 Are you ready to try this simple and delicious asparagus recipe and brighten up just about any meal?
-Whether you need an easy, last-minute Easter side dish or are looking to change up the same old, same old weeknight veggie, this Roasted Asparagus will have you covered!
+Whether you need an easy, last-minute Easter side dish or are looking to change up the same old, same old weeknight veggie, Roasted Asparagus will have you covered!

 - 1 pound asparagus spears, washed, dried, and ends trimmed